navis-org/pymaid/docs/source/install.rst

 ------------

 PyMaid heavily relies on scientific Python packages to do its job.
-On Linux and MacOs these packages will be installed automatically but on Windows you may have to tinker around to get them to work.
+On Linux and MacOS these packages will be installed automatically but on Windows you may have to tinker around to get them to work.
 Your best bet is to use a scientific Python distribution such as `Anaconda <https://www.continuum.io/downloads>`_ which has